 What’s the difference is between a bath at 60º and a horse standing in the rain at 30º?

 - It’s his choice to stand in the elements.
 Horses do seem to enjoy standing outside, pouring rain or otherwise!
 A healthy horse’s coat has enough sebum and natural oils to create waterproofing.
 This keeps the rain off the skin, and the coat can still have warm air pockets to keep your horse comfortable.

 - BUT – A bath disrupts this.
-By working the shampoo into the hair, you remove some sebum and disrupt those air pockets, soaking your horse to the skin.
+Working the shampoo into the hair removes some sebum and disrupts air pockets, soaking your horse to the skin.